goldentoad12/goldentoad12.github.io/_projectsarduino/simon.md

 For my first coding assignment for my arduino class, my professor wanted us to design a simple game using a button and an led that would allow us to test for human reaction times.
 To do this I would have to code an LED to turn on, turnoff, and then wait for a button press to confirm when the person saw the LED turn off.
 While this is happening I would need the system to count the amount of time between when the LED turned off and when the button was pressed.

 ## Parts Used
--Arduino Uno
+- Arduino Uno
--1 LED
+- 1 LED
--1 Resistor (resistance dependent on LED used)
+- 1 Resistor (resistance dependent on LED used)
--1 Button
+- 1 Button

 ## Design Layout
 ![Simon Design Layout](/images/simon_game_design.png)